TikTok v. Trump: Background

-TikTok, a social media networking platform owned by a company called ByteDance based in Beijing, China, received criticism by the Trump administration about the data it collects and the security threat it allegedly poses.
+TikTok, a social media networking platform owned by ByteDance and based in Beijing, China, received criticism by the Trump administration about the data it collects and the security threat it allegedly poses.
 In June 2020, TikTok was criticized for accessing the clipboard content on their users' iOS devices, a feature the company said it had plans to cease.
 TikTok argued this feature was set up as an "anti-spam" measure but removed the feature regardless.
-The Trump administration restricted the use of TikTok within the government, the United States Navy and the United States Army, instructing their officers to delete TikTok from devices owned by the government.
+The Trump Administration restricted the use of TikTok within the United States government and military, instructing officials to delete the application from devices owned by the government.

-On July 7, 2020, United States Secretary of State Mike Pompeo announced he was considering a ban on TikTok in the United States.
+On July 7, 2020, United States Secretary of State Mike Pompeo announced that he was considering a ban on TikTok in the United States.
 On July 31, Donald Trump told reporters that he would be banning TikTok's operations in the United States, rejecting a potential deal where ByteDance would sell a majority stake in TikTok to an American tech company such as Microsoft.
 Trump reversed this position a few days later, announcing on August 3 that TikTok had until September 15 to sell a majority of its holdings to a company based in the United States.
 He stipulated, however, that the United States Department of the Treasury would have to receive a "substantial amount of money" from the deal, attributing TikTok's success to operations in the United States and arguing that TikTok owed the United States government for this success.

-On August 6, Donald Trump issued Executive Order 13942, directing the Secretary of Commerce to prohibit any and all transactions with ByteDance under the International Emergency Economic Powers Act.
+On August 6, 2020, Donald Trump issued Executive Order 13942, directing the Secretary of Commerce to prohibit any and all transactions with ByteDance under the International Emergency Economic Powers Act.
 To invoke the act, Trump also declared a national emergency based on the information TikTok collects.
 The order gave ByteDance until November 12, 45 days after the issuing of the order, to sell a majority portion of the company to an American company.
-On November 13, Trump extended the deadline to November 27, and on November 26, the deadline was extended to December 4.
+On November 13, Trump extended the deadline to November 27, and then to December 4.

-On August 24, TikTok announced that it was filing suit against Trump and alleges that the ban violates the First Amendment of the United States Constitution.
-On September 13, TikTok announced that it would be attempting to make a deal selling the company to American tech company Oracle, removing speculation that the company could be bought by Microsoft.
+Back on August 24, 2020, TikTok announced that it was filing suit against Trump and alleged that the ban violated the First Amendment of the United States Constitution.
+On September 13, TikTok announced that it would attempt to make a deal to sell the company to American tech company Oracle, removing speculation that the company could be bought by Microsoft.
 The Department of Commerce banned new downloads of TikTok on September 18, removing it from application stores a few days after.